 Similarly, SMS messages and emails are sent for bank transactions.
 This can be implemented using webhooks.
 While you can also use email APIs to send transactional emails in this case, almost all transactional messaging can be implemented using webhooks.

 One of the most popular webhooks integrations is with GitHub.
 When a code change is pushed to the GitHub repository, it can be used as an event to send notification messages to communication applications like Discord or Slack.
 This can be used to notify the developers to inspect and merge code.
+GitHub webhooks support 73+ events covering pull requests, issues, security alerts, and deployments.
+MagicBell provides pre-built GitHub notification workflows that trigger on events like pull requests, issues, and CI/CD pipeline completions.

 Many processes in software are dependent on other processes and events.

 Webhooks are increasingly being used in modern application development, and more applications are adopting webhook support as a feature.
 This will help to simplify app-to-app communication and enable event-driven software process automation.
+If your customers want to receive webhooks, take a look at the top open source webhook management services to integrate into your product.

-Whether you use APIs or webhooks to set up notifications, MagicBell’s complete notification system allows you to centralize and sync notifications, ensuring that users never miss important notifications while also ensuring that you don’t notify users twice on different platforms.
-Try it yourself.
+Notifications can take several forms, but they’re increasingly important in the modern world, as users rely on a growing number of websites and applications for many day-to-day tasks.
+Whether you wire up a webhook or use an API, MagicBell’s complete notification system allows you to centralize and sync notifications, ensuring that users never miss important updates while also ensuring that you don’t notify users twice on different platforms.
+Now that you have finished this webhook tutorial, try it yourself.